OpenBB-finance/OpenBB/website/content/sdk/data-available/forex.md

 ---
 title: Forex
-description: This page describes the Forex module provided by OpenBB SDK, demonstrating its functionalities such as getting currency pair data, loading historical OHLC data, executing broker integration for Oanda account holders, etc. It explains how to use and showcases relevant examples of these functions for improved understanding.
+description: "This page describes the Forex module provided by OpenBB SDK, demonstrating" its functionalities such as getting currency pair data, loading historical OHLC data, executing broker integration for Oanda account holders, etc. It explains how to use and showcases relevant examples of these functions for improved understanding.